-It might seem like the rich know something about money that the rest of us don’t, it’s probably because they do.
-There must be some reason the richest 1 percent of people now hold almost half of the world’s wealth, according to the Credit Suisse Global Wealth Report.
-Maybe the rich do have secrets to accumulating wealth — but that doesn’t mean what they know has to remain a mystery.
+If it seems like the rich know something about money that the rest of us don’t, it’s probably because they do.
+There must be some reason the richest 1% of people now hold more than 40% of the world’s wealth, according to the Credit Suisse Global Wealth Report.
+Maybe the rich have certain secrets to accumulating wealth — but that doesn’t mean what they know has to remain a mystery.
 Learn about strategies that you can use so you can build your own wealth, too.

 Spending Must Align With Goals